ljonesdesign/INLS161-2021-spring/docs/04-html.md

 sidebar_label: 02-12-2021 | HTML
 ---

+## Post Class recordings
+Post class recordings of this recitation will be placed into the folder that I have shared with you on Panopto: <https://uncch.hosted.panopto.com/>

+## Basics Wrapup and Forum Post 1
+Please wrap up any outstanding Basics assignments very soon.
+You should not be locked out of forum posting if you have fallen behind.
+It is better to be late than to skip making a post.
+Don't post two posts in one folder.
+If you want to make extra posts more often, go to the next folder.
+This is important for grading.

 ## Hard Code a Web Page

 1. Right click on your desktop and create a folder.